RAJESHJOGI1200/YouTube-Video-Downloader-web-app/README.md

 ## 🌟 Future Scope
 Here are some potential areas for future improvements:

-**User Interface:** Enhance the design with HTML and CSS to make it more visually appealing and user-friendly.
-**Error Handling:** Add better error messages for invalid URLs or download failures.
-**Download Progress:** Show real-time progress to users during the download process.
-**Support for Other Platforms:** Extend functionality to allow video downloads from other video streaming platforms like Vimeo or Dailymotion.
+**User Interface:** Enhance the design with HTML and CSS to make it more visually appealing and user-friendly.\n **Error Handling:** Add better error messages for invalid URLs or download failures.\n **Download Progress:** Show real-time progress to users during the download process.\n **Support for Other Platforms:** Extend functionality to allow video downloads from other video streaming platforms like Vimeo or Dailymotion.